mdbridge/click-by-voice/README.md

 More command types will be added later.
 You can dismiss the command dialog box by typing `{escape}`.

-Currently, hint numbers are displayed at all times; commands are planned to turn on and off display of them.
+Hint numbers are automatically displayed when a page is loaded; enter ":-" as the hint number to turn them off until a new page is loaded ( this includes reloading the current page).
+Passing ":+" turns the hints back on-again and/or refreshes them.
 Hint numbers are not shown when printing.